You’ve fallen, and it’s tough to get up. You don’t want this to become permanent. What can you do?

-Physical therapy may include a variety of therapies, including manual therapy specific exercises, heat, ice, ultrasound and electrical stimulation.
-During the course of your rehab, your therapist will likely walk you through exercises to perform during sessions as well as assign exercises to do at home to continue improving.
+Physical therapy may include a variety of therapies, including manual therapy-specific exercises, heat, ice, ultrasound, and electrical stimulation.
+During your rehab, your therapist will likely walk you through exercises to perform during sessions and assign exercises to do at home to continue improving.

 How does physical therapy help?

-Working with a physical therapist can benefit patients in a number of ways: pain management, improved ability to move and walk, fall prevention, improved balance and more.
+Working with a physical therapist can benefit patients in several ways: pain management, improved ability to move and walk, fall prevention, improved balance, and more.

 Thanks to these benefits, physical therapy can help patients avoid surgery, recover after an injury or surgery, and recover abilities after a stroke or other paralysis.
-In addition, for older adults feeling the effects of aging, physical therapy has been shown to help slow down the normal age-related issues with mobility, balance and walking.
+In addition, for older adults feeling the effects of aging, physical therapy has been shown to help slow down everyday age-related issues with mobility, balance, and walking.